dpchamps/pixi-solid-jsx/readme.md

 ## Overview

-Sylph uses the [SolidJs Universal Renderer](./src/pixi-jsx/solidjs-universal-renderer/index.ts) to construct a Pixi.js container hierarchy.
+Sylph uses the [SolidJS Universal Renderer](./src/pixi-jsx/solidjs-universal-renderer/index.ts) to construct a PixiJS container hierarchy.

 Additionally, it provides top-level mechanisms for writing declarative components with fine-grained reactivity.
-Effects are synchronized to the Pixi.js ticker to ensure deterministic sequencing and updating within a given frame.
+Effects are synchronized to the PixiJS ticker to ensure deterministic sequencing and updating within a given frame.

-What this means is that you can write Pixi.js applications that leverage SolidJs reactive primitives.
+What this means is that you can write PixiJS applications that leverage SolidJS reactive primitives.
 An example would be:

 ```tsx